3CordGuy/listen-up/README.md

 This project uses:

 - [Feathers](http://feathersjs.com).
-An open source web framework for building modern real-time applications - used on the back-end and front-end
+An open source web framework for building simple real-time applications - used on the back-end and front-end
-- [Vue](https://vuejs.org) for some front-end (is currently rudimentary - see TODO section below)
+- [Vue](https://vuejs.org) for some front-end (is currently rudimentary)
 - [Tailwind](https://tailwindcss.com) for a fantastic utility-class css framework
-- [mLab](https://mLab.com) for hosting a simple hobby instance of MongoDB
+- Atlas for hosting a simple hobby instance of MongoDB

 ## Data Handling and Storage